 Increase average fee per client – Many of the accountants I have mentored have expressed a desire to increase the average fee they earn per client.
 This is rarely achievable without moving more into the advisory space.

 Greater job satisfaction – Few accountants are in practice because they love doing, managing and promoting their ability to provide basic compliance services.
 Professional training and practical experience typically generates a desire to provide more business focused and valuable services.
 The newer software packages are providing a route to follow in this direction.

-Clients want pro-active advice – The accountants I have worked with routinely confirm that is so much easier to win over new clients when they talk about how they provide pro-active advice to clients.
-It’s what they want and so often the absence of such advice is why they look for new accountants.
+Clients want pro-active advice – The accountants I have worked with routinely confirm that is so much easier to win over new clients when they talk about how they provide pro-active advice to their existing clients.
+It’s what clients want and, so often, the absence of such advice is why they look for new accountants.

 Easier to STAND OUT from the competition – So many accountants’ websites look so similar with their focus on compliance services.
 So many accountants sound the same when they talk about themselves and their practices.
 Those that find it easier to win valuable new clients are those who can talk confidently about how their clients benefited from their valuable business advice.